Wilfred/wilfred.github.com/_posts/2016-09-25-searching-a-million-lines-of-lisp.markdown

 {% endhighlight %}

 We can't simply walk the list: `(foo)` may or may not be a function call, depending on context.
-We calculate the path taken to get to a form, so we have context.
+To model context, we build a 'path' that describes the contextual position of the current form.

+A path is just a list that shows the first element of all the enclosing forms, plus our position within it.
 For example, given the code `(let (x) (bar) (setq x (foo)))`, we build a path `((setq .
 2) (let .
 3))` when looking at the `(foo)`.

-This gives us enough context to recognise function calls.
+This gives us enough context to recognise function calls in normal code.
 "Aha!", says the experienced lisper.
 "What about macros?"

-refs.el understands a few common macros, and *most* macros just evaluate *most* of their arguments.
-This generally works, but refs.el can't understand arbitrary forms.
-We do provide a `refs-symbol` to find all references, regardless of their positions in the form.
+Well, elisp-refs understands a few common macros. *Most* macros just evaluate *most* of their arguments.
+This means we can just walk the form and spot most function calls.

+This isn't perfect, but it works very well in practice.
+We also provide an `elisp-refs-symbol` command that finds all references to a symbol, regardless of its position in forms.

 ## Performance